Pinterest 2012: Early Brand Campaigns

 The packaging is part of the idea

 The special packaging is not just logistics.
 It signals intent.
 This is a controlled, designed interaction.
 It is also a reminder that experiential print has operational realities.
+Here, “experiential print” means print that behaves like a product interaction, with a designed trigger and response.
 If you build an ad that can go off in someone’s bag, you must engineer the distribution like you would engineer a product.

 • Make the claim triggerable.
 If the benefit is physical, design a physical proof moment.